-COUNTY MODEL BY-LAWS
+COUNTY MODEL BYELAWS

-COUNTY BY-LAWS
+COUNTY BYELAWS

-As a As authorised by the Membership Council
+As a uthorised by the Membership Counc il

 APP ROVED

 AIR OF THE 1BERSHIP COUNCIL Signature: Date:

-Legi The following County by-laws are supplementary to The Royal Charter of Incorporation and Schedules of The Royal British Legion hereafter known as "the Royal Charter" and procedures as laid-down in the Membership Handbook.
+Legi The following County byelaws are supplementary to The Royal Charter of Incorporation and Schedules of The Royal British Legion hereafter known as "the Royal Charter" and procedures as laid-down in the Membership Handbook.
 They shall be binding on all Groups and branches within the RBL County of:

-the previous Annual Meeting of the Coun ity of those delegates present and qualified ty Conference, all alterations and amendm uncil on behalf of the Board of Trustees, be nents to these by-laws shall be submitted
+the After being passed by a two-thirds majority of those delegates present and qualified to vote on the appropriate motion at the previous Annual Meeting of the County Conference, all alterations and amendments to these byelaws shall be submitted to, and approved by the Membership Council on behalf of the Board of Trustees, before they may be implemented.

 1.

 2. 2.
 County meeting place, frequency and timings of meetings:

-3. County Committee appointments:
+3. 3.
+County Committee appointments:

-4. County sub-Committees and their Ferms of Reference:
+4. County sub-Committees and their Terms of Reference:

-5. 5.
-Groups within the County (only to be included by Counties which have a Group structure):
+5. Groups within the County (only to be e included by Counties which have a Group st ructure):

 ssist the County Committee in the med into the following Groups for adm anagement of the County, and in complian inistrative purposes: ice with the Royal Charter, branches are

 Group List branches:

 Group List branches:

 Group List branches:

 Group List branches:

 Group List branches:

-OVERSEAS DISTRICT MODEL BY-LAWS
+OVERSEAS DISTRICT MODEL BYELAWS